-Washington County Community Services recognizes that homelessness exists in Washington County, and that those experiencing homelessness deserve access to services to assist them in becoming stably housed, as well as assist them with accessing other resources to meet their basic needs.
+Washington County Community Services recognizes that homelessness exists in Washington County and that those experiencing homelessness deserve access to services to assist them in becoming stably housed, as well as assist them with accessing other resources to meet their basic needs.
 The Homeless Outreach Services Team (HOST) provides these services to residents of Washington County.
 HOST consists of four social workers, a supervisor, and one support staff person.
-Together, they manage a housing resource line where calls may be placed 24/7, and will be returned within one business day.
-The housing resource line number is 651-430-6488.
+Together, they manage a housing resource line (651-430-6488 ) where calls may be placed 24/7 and will be returned within one business day.

-Coordinated Entry is a regional system that connects homeless households with housing programs, and includes Anoka, Dakota, Scott and Carver counties, as well as Washington.
+Coordinated Entry is a regional system that connects homeless households with housing programs and includes Anoka, Dakota, Scott, Carver, and Washington counties .
 Anyone assessed by an approved access point within these counties will be placed on the same housing priority list.
-Fine more information about coordinated entry.

 *It is essential that all households apply for Emergency Assistance first.
 The other two resources can only assist if households have been denied Emergency Assistance.

 See information on other financial programs that the county administers.

 The Washington County HOST does have access to limited grant money to assist households with a damage deposit and/or first month rent if that is a barrier to housing.
 To be considered for this resource, contact the housing resource line 651-430-6488.